zhaonanq/zhaonanq.github.io/_pages/research.md

 We provide SDP and interior point methods for finding the optimal diagonal preconditioners of a matrix.

 ### 3. [Structured Lasso for convex nonparametric least squares: An application to Swedish electricity distribution networks](https://arxiv.org/abs/2409.01911)
-with Zhiqiang Liao Major Revision at _European Journal of Operational Research_  (2025).
+with Zhiqiang Liao.
+Major Revision at _European Journal of Operational Research_  (2025).

 We propose a structured Lasso method for variable selection in convex nonparametric regression problems.